 Note that all dog commands can be used in slight variations depending on where you live and depending on the education of the trainer, however consistency is crucial.
-In general, the shorter the dog command you use the more obedient your dog will respond.
+In general, the shorter the dog command you use, the better your dog will respond.

 Your commitment to Obedience Dog Training

-Alpha leadership is the cornerstone of all effective German Shepherd dog training, and with a dog as athletic and energetic as the German Shepherd it is all the more important for a safe and happy life together.
+Alpha leadership (or accepted Pack leadership) is the cornerstone of all effective German Shepherd dog training, and with a dog as athletic and energetic as the German Shepherd it is all the more important for a safe and happy life together.

 Limitations of Obedience training for dogs

-If your German Shepherd is a family dog where several family members share control of the dog and time to socialize with the dog, you need to make sure that everyone in the household can follow along with whatever anyone else has taught your dog during formal dog obedience training classes or ad-hoc obedience dog training sessions, or Dan’s interactive video training.
+If your German Shepherd is a family dog where several family members share control of the dog and time to socialize with the dog, you need to make sure that everyone in the household can follow along with whatever anyone else has taught your dog during formal dog obedience training classes, or ad-hoc obedience dog training sessions, or Dan’s interactive video training.

-And if you don’t like to read, then the most comprehensive and intuitive video training series is from a Dog Trainer in New Zealand, ‘Doggy Dan’, and it’s called The Online Dog Trainer.
+And if you don’t like to read, then the most comprehensive and intuitive video training series is from the professional dog trainer ‘Doggy Dan’, and you can find it here: The Online Dog Trainer.

 An entirely different kind of limitation of German Shepherd obedience training is given when you aim to have family protection dogs or trained protection dogs.
-Read German Shepherd Protection Training to understand why trained protection dogs require a completely different understanding from their owners.
-Naturally, the base work for family protection dogs still is obedience dog training, however the end result has little to do with obedience and much with partnership between you and your German Shepherd.
+Read German Shepherd Protection Training to understand why trained protection dogs require a completely different mindset from their owners.